musobarlab/go-say/README.md

-Golang Text to Speec with Flite's Alpine
+Golang Text to Speech with Flite's Alpine

 Docker:
  - move to backend directory 'cd /be'